V4Fire/Core/src/core/request/engines/composition/README.md

 const data = await r('').data; // {val1: data, val2: data}
 ```

-It is possible to use other approaches, for example, creating a simple function that will make several requests, and there is no arguing with you.
+It is possible to use other approaches, for example, creating a simple function that will make several requests.
 But as mentioned in the module description, first and foremost, this engine is needed to expand the capabilities of data providers.
 Let's now consider how this engine helps to enhance the abilities of data providers.

 ### Using the `requestFilter` Property

-Each «request» object has the `requestFilter` property.
+Each "request" object has the `requestFilter` property.
 The `requestFilter` is called before the request function is called.
 If the `requestFilter` returns false, the request will not be called and, consequently,
 there will be no data from this request in the response.